gbgbgb8/upbrew/README.md

    - Run UpBrew before installing new software
    - Run it after macOS updates
    - Run it if you notice your development tools acting strange

+5. **DNS Issues**
+   - If you frequently see DNS-related errors, consider:
+     - Checking your network connection
+     - Verifying your DNS settings
+     - Running UpBrew again after network changes

+6. **Performance**
+   - The script automatically optimizes DNS resolution
+   - First-time runs might take longer due to DNS cache warming
+   - Subsequent runs should be faster

 ## 🎬 Quick Start for macOS Users